Quantum channels and memory effects

 where the maximization is now performed over the set of density matrices of the first $n$ carriers, and where $J(\dots)$ is the coherent information defined in Eq.~(\ref{def-coherent}) -- see Appendix~\ref{BOUNDSQA}.

 By direct comparison with Eqs.~(\ref{C-from-C1}) and (\ref{qcap}), one notices that for memoryless channels (i.e., when $\Phi^{(n)} = \Phi^{\otimes n}$) the bounds given above coincide with the exact values of the corresponding capacities.
-If the channel has memory correlations however, this feature is typically lost apart from some special configurations that will be analyzed in the following (the noise correlations preventing the possibility of using block coding strategies to saturate the gap).
+If the channel has memory correlations however, this feature is typically lost apart from some special configurations that will be analyzed in the following.

 It is worth stressing that the inequalities~(\ref{cbounds}) and (\ref{qbounds}) refer to the limit of infinite number of channel uses, i.e., they are asymptotic.
-Besides them, one could also consider bounds referring to a single channel use.
+Besides them, one could also consider bounds referring to a finite number of channel uses (so called one-shot setting).
 Notice that any situation in which a channel is used a finite number of times with arbitrarily correlated noise can be equivalently described as a single use of a larger channel.
 Bounds on the one shot classical capacity have been found in~\cite{WR12} by using relative entropy type measure defined via hypothesis testing, while bounds on the one shot quantum capacity have been derived in~\cite{BD10} in terms of a generalization of relative Renyi entropy of zero order.